buddhasaikia/AndroidSkeletonProject/README.md

-# AndroidSkelitonProject
+# AndroidSkeletonProject
-AndroidSkeliton is a boilerplate project to start with MVP, Dagger 2.11, RxJava 2, Splash screen, Fresco with Kotlin support.
+AndroidSkeleton is a boilerplate project to start with MVP, Dagger 2.11, RxJava 2, Splash screen, Fresco with Kotlin support.

 ## The following libraries have already been included
 * [Dagger2](https://github.com/google/dagger)